 - A grade of C or better in all prerequisite and required social work courses.

-- Fulfillment of all Portfolio requirements.
+- Fulfillment of all practicum requirements.

 SCWK 101.
 Introduction to Sociology.
 (3) An introduction to the general principles of sociology and its subfields, including an investigation into the development of culture and subcultures, the effects of groups and institutions on personal behavior, and structure and process in social interaction.
-(Formerly SOCG 201)
+Formerly SOCG 201.

 SCWK 229.
 Introduction to Gerontology.
 (3) An overview of all aspects of the aging process, provision of services for the elderly, family relations, and the dynamics of death and dying.
 No prerequisite.
 Cross-listed with PSYC 229.

 SCWK 314.
 Practice II: Working with Groups and Family.
-(3) Within the context of the generalist approach, students learn and put into practice the values, knowledge, and skills of forming both treatment and task groups with all segments of society.
-Students learn to assess group dynamics and develop intervention, which may include individual, group, family, and community change.
+(3) Within the context of the generalist approach, students will learn and put into practice the values, knowledge, and skills of forming both treatment and task groups with all segments of society.
+Students learn to assess group dynamics and develop interventions, which may include individual, group, family, and community change.
 Students learn to evaluate change within group members, in the group, and in the larger environment.
-Students learn to use the feedback from evaluation to modify plans and to terminate with the group.
+Students will learn to evaluate the implementation of the plan, modify interventions as needed, and terminate when appropriate.
 Group skills with diverse populations are interwoven throughout the course.
+Prerequisite: SCWK 312.